yapcrun/TypeMaster/README.md

 # TypeMaster

-TypeMaster is a cross-platform Python-based input tracker that plays sound effects when keys are pressed.
+TypeMaster is a cross-platform, GUI, Python-based typing enhancer that plays sound effects when keys are pressed.
 It is designed to enhance the typing experience by associating key presses with customizable sound effects.

 ## Features

 - **Tray Support**: Control functionality through a system tray icon.
 - **Key Sound Effects**: Plays different sound effects for specific keys based on their function.
 - **Customizable Sound Packs**: Supports multiple sound packs stored in the `sounds/` directory.
-- **Key Logging**: Logs the total key presses to a file (`key_log.txt`).
+- **Key Stat Tracking**: Tracks the total key presses to a file (`key_log.txt`).
-- **Threaded Sound Playback**: Ensures non-blocking sound playback using threads.
+- **Threaded Sound Playback**: Ensures non-blocking sound playback using threads or async(windows).

 ## Project Structure